 - Don’t drink fluids while eating.
 They will make you feel full before you have consumed enough food.

 - Omit desserts and other items with sugar listed as one of the first three ingredients.

-- Omit carbonated drinks, high-calorie nutritional supplements, milk shakes, high-fat foods and foods with high fiber content.
+- Omit carbonated drinks, high-calorie nutritional supplements, high-fat foods and foods with high fiber content.

 - Limit snacking between meals.

 - Have smaller or more frequent meals, and limit snacking between meals.

 - Going Back to Work